Best 4K TV for PS4 Pro Android Central 2020

 Small but mighty

-The 7 series also has some very helpful tricks for gamers.
-The refresh rate is 120hz, so you won't get any stuttering from low frame rates, everything should be smooth throughout.
+The P-Series also has some very helpful tricks for gamers.
+It has a 120Hz refresh rate, so you won't get any stuttering and everything should run smoothly.
 There is also a handy smartphone app to control your TV so you won't have to keep looking for the remote while you are gaming.
-Just use the phone you already have with you.
 Easy.

 - 120hz refresh rate

-If it were my money, I would be getting The LG ThinQ OLED.
+If it were my money, I would be getting The LG OLED CX Series.
 It has the right balance of money and features and the Perfect Black technology makes video games look the very best they can be.
-There is plenty to recommend about the B8, including the excellent Smart services it has, like Netflix and Hulu, after all, we can't play games all the time, can we?
+There is plenty to recommend about the OLED CX, including the excellent Smart services it has, like Netflix and Hulu, after all, we can't play games all the time, can we?

-The additional HDMI — normal TVs have three, the B8 has four — is a godsend for those of us who play video games.
-When you have soundbars or multiple consoles in one TV you need all the connections you can get.
+The additional HDMI — normal TVs have three, the LG OLED CX has four — is a godsend for those of us who play video games.
+When you have the best soundbars or multiple consoles in one TV you need all the connections you can get.

 Credits — The team that worked on this guide